randyrossi/bmc64/README.md

 This project uses VICE for emulation without any O/S (Linux) distribution installed on the Pi.
 VICE (Versatile Commodore Emulator) platform dependencies are satisfied using circle-stdlib.

-For Plus/4 emulation on the Rasbperry Pi 3, a more accurate emulator using Plus4Emu is available.
+For Plus/4 emulation on the Rasbperry Pi 3, a more accurate emulator using Plus4Emu is also available.

 # Known Issues